Michael B Jordan is 'technically' single

 By PTI | Published: 19th January 2018 01:17 PM |

-Los Angeles, Jan 19 (PTI) "Creed" star Michael B Jordon says he is dating but is not in a serious relationship.
+LOS ANGELES: "Creed" star Michael B Jordan says he is dating but is not in a serious relationship.

 The 30-year-old actor, who originally hails from California, said after he moved to LA, getting in a relationship does not seem like a good idea.